LuFo V-3 Project KoMMoD

 Laminar testing and drag reduction

 In order to save energy and fly eco-efficiently, the drag of an aircraft has to be minimal.
 The aircraft surface is partly covered by a so-called laminar low-drag boundary layer, and further downstream by a turbulent one.
 A promising concept to minimise drag is to delay the laminar-turbulent boundary-layer transition downstream, and to maximise laminar flow areas.
-The physics of the transition process strongly dependends on the inflow disturbances and the boundary layer above the aircraft surface.
+The physics of the transition process strongly depends on the inflow disturbances and the boundary layer above the aircraft surface.
 High Reynolds number wind tunnel tests at ETW can simulate the physics close to reality in a natural and well reproducible manner, and boundary-layer transition can be accurately located.
-KoMMoD will improve ETW's capabilities for laminar testing and supporting laminar aircraft design.
+KoMMoD has extended ETW's capabilities for laminar testing and supporting laminar aircraft design.

-Productivity & costs efficiency
+Productivity & cost efficiency

 The integration of various techniques to measure aerodynamic and structural deformation properties in one model enhances ETW testing value for money.
 It allows multi-objective testing to accelerate future aircraft design.
-CFRP enables advanced aeroelastic tailoring of aircraft wings, and KoMMoD provides the basis to test such concepts at flight relevant conditions and model scale at ETW.
+CFRP enables advanced aeroelastic tailoring of aircraft wings, and KoMMoD provided the basis to test such concepts at flight relevant conditions and model scale at ETW.